Setup | Retrieve clinical documents | RecordSync & Consent | Imported clinical documents | Reconcile clinical data

 Eligible clinicians can attest to the Merit-based Incentive Payment System (MIPS) Promoting Interoperability (PI) performance category for the Health Information Exchange (HIE) requirement by participating in the RecordSync bi-directional exchange.

-DrChrono is integrated with Surescripts Record Locator & Exchange (RLE), also known as health information exchange.
+DrChrono is integrated with Surescripts Record Locator & Exchange (RLE), a health information exchange.
 Surescripts' RLE service is a critical component that helps EHR integrators access and participate in Carequality, a national health data exchange framework.
-It is a bidirectional integration to exchange data in a hub and spoke model for requesters/responders within the framework.
+It is a bidirectional integration to exchange data in a hub-and-spoke model for requesters/responders within the framework.
 RecordSync shares real-time data with Carequality, but only if the requester has the same patient and is connected to Carequality.

-RLE provides support to retrieve records using the HL7® FHIR® standard transactions, ultimately allowing documents to be merged or saved to the patient chart.
+RLE retrieves records using the HL7® FHIR® standard transactions, ultimately allowing documents to be merged or saved to the patient chart.

 Setup